Violence against women and girls

 5. The role of men and boys: Gender-based violence can be perpetuated in different ways and by different people, including men and boys.
 But, we also know that men and boys can play more positive roles.
 Men and boys – in their roles as grandfathers, fathers, brothers, peers, mentors, teachers, principals, coaches, religious leaders, law enforcement personnel, and policymakers – can support efforts to cultivate a school culture and community environment that condemns violence and promotes the value and rights of girls and women.
 This is why one of the report's key recommendations is to engage whole communities – including men and boys – in efforts to address gender-based violence.

-Which of these five areas do you think is most important to ending school-related gender-based violence in Canada?
+Which of these five areas do you think is most important to ending school-related violence against girls in Canada?

 About Plan International Canada